MindPort-GmbH/VR-Builder-Documentation/docfx/articles/pro/process-menu/how-to-use.md

 7. Restart process button.
 Clicking it will restart the process from the beginning.
 8. Audio toggle.
 Enables/disables process audio.

 The desktop menu can be used by clicking with the mouse on the desired option.
+The prefab can be found by searching for `DesktopProcessControllerMenu` in packages.

 ### Standalone Process Menu